Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Introduction

-In summary, the contributions of this paper include: \begin{itemize} \item We propose a deep MVC method with a novel self-supervised multi-view discriminative feature learning framework, which can leverage the global discriminative information contained in all views' embedded features to perform multi-view clustering. \item From the perspective of cluster assignments rather than features, the proposed framework implements the clustering consistency of multiple views while preserving their features' diversity.
-In addition, it can overcome the negative impact on multi-view clustering caused by some views with unclear clustering structures. \item The proposed method does not depend on certain hyper-parameters and its complexity is linear to the data size.
-Experiments on different types of datasets demonstrate its state-of-the-art clustering performance. \end{itemize}
+In summary, the contributions of this paper include: \begin{itemize} \item We propose a deep MVC method with a novel self-supervised multi-view discriminative feature learning framework, which can leverage the global discriminative information contained in all views' embedded features to perform multi-view clustering. \item We theoretically analyze the generalization bound of the proposed loss function, which demonstrates that the expected clustering risk of our method is bounded by the empirical risk on training samples with high probability. \item From the perspective of cluster assignments rather than features, the proposed framework simultaneously encourages the clustering consistency of multiple views while preserving their features' diversity.
+In addition, it can overcome the negative impact on multi-view clustering caused by some views with unclear clustering structures. \item The proposed method has less hyper-parameters and its complexity is linear to the data size.
+Experiments on different types of datasets demonstrate its superior performance over recent state-of-the-art methods. \end{itemize}